Lectures on Gauge theories and Many-Body systems: Calogero--Moser many-body system

-The functions $H_{k}$ for $k=1, ..., N$ are obviously algebraically independent.
-Direct check of Poisson commutativity of $H_k$'s is quite difficult.
+\begin{rem}\normalfont Note that $H_1 = P, H_2 = H$. \end{rem} The functions $H_{k}$ for $k=1, ..., N$ are algebraically independent.
+Indeed, in the asymptotic region they become the power sums of the asymptotic momenta $p_1^{\pm}, \ldots, p_N^{\pm}$, and these power sums are algebraically independent on a Zariski-open set (equivalently, their Jacobian is a Vandermonde determinant).
+A direct check of Poisson commutativity of $H_k$'s is quite difficult.
 In the following we introduce a larger (in the sense of degrees of freedom) but simpler (in the sense of finding the solutions of EOMs) system.
-This will lead us to prove the Poisson commutativity of $H_{k}$'s.
+This will lead us to a proof of Poisson commutativity of $H_{k}$'s.